UiT-Coordinated Research Group 2014-

 The main assumption of the research project is that the effects of computer games are neither negligible (pure entertainment), nor catastrophic (media panic), but contingent.
 We assume that computer games do have effects, that these effects matter, and that they are both positive and negative.
-The effects of games vary dependent on context of reception and individual as well as collective predispositions.
+The effects of games vary dependent upon context of reception and individual as well as collective predispositions.
 Any assessment aiming at such a multi-dimensional understanding of the varying roles and impacts of computer games necessitates a well-integrated interdisciplinary framework that enables a correlation of findings from the different involved disciplines in a comparative framework.

-The primary objective of the project is to conduct a multidisciplinary analysis of a specific corpus of violence-themed narrative computer games and assess their potential individual and collective impacts combining methods from the humanities, social sciences, and practical game design.
+The primary objective of the project is to conduct a multidisciplinary analysis of a specific corpus of war-themed narrative computer games and assess their potential individual and collective impacts combining methods from the humanities, social sciences, and practical game design.